gov-cy/staging-govcy-design-system-docs/src/components/date_picker.md

 ---
 title: "Date picker"
 date: 2022-02-01 00:01:01Z
+description: "Use the date picker component when you’re asking users for a date that is in the near future or recent past"
 ---

 The date picker component consists of an input box where users can type their date, accompanied with a calendar button giving users different ways to pick a date.